Take the chapter quiz before and after you read this chapter.

 7. What other diagnostic investigations should be done on the child?

 The child should be able to cough up a sample of sputum.
-This should be stained and then examined for TB bacilli.
+This should be screened with Xpert or stained and then examined for TB bacilli.
+A positive sputum test will confirm the clinical diagnosis.

 8. What medication should be given to this child to treat his tuberculosis?

 Rifampicin, isoniazid and pyrazinamide are used for the first 2 months then only rifampicin and isoniazid continued for another 4 months.
-With short course treatment the drugs are given 5 times a week.
+With short course treatment the drugs are given daily.
 It is very important that the drugs are given regularly and that doses are not missed.

 9. Is tuberculosis a notifiable disease?